spencer84/AsciiArt/README.md

 <h2> Usage </h2>

 <p1> This script requires one arguement: the relative path and file name to a given image file.
-To call this script, simply execute `java AsciiArt "YourFileNameHere.jpeg"` This will output a .txt file of the image recreated via Ascii characters.</p1>
+To call this script, simply execute `java AsciiArt "YourFileNameHere.jpeg"` If a vaild file path has been provided, the program will prompt the user to determine if the image should be resized.
+Inputting 'y' for yes returns a separate prompt for the percentage (%) to be rescaled.
+An integer between 1 and 1000, 1% and 1000%, is accepted.
+Either resizing or not will output a .txt file of the image recreated via Ascii characters </p1>

 <h2> Lessons learned and next steps </h2>